Ruby Franke used to offer parental advice. She’s now facing for child abuse

 Mr Franke has since also filed for divorce from his wife.

-In a statement by Winward Law, Ms Franke’s lawyers, they said she was “devastated” by Kevin Franke’s request for divorce but understood why he would.
+In a statement Ms Franke’s lawyers, Winward Law, said she was “devastated” by Kevin Franke’s request for divorce but understood why he would.

 In a domestic relations injunction obtained by NBC News, Kevin Franke filed for divorce in the 4th District Court of Utah in early December.